 Test before committing

 Operating an online store is much harder than most people think.
 Setting up your site, getting inventory, and driving traffic to your store are only the initial challenges on a list of many more to come.
-Finding the right supplier is rarely a quick and easy process.
-You need to take a lot of things into account, and even then, mistakes are bound to happen at some point.
+In addition, finding the right supplier is rarely a quick and easy process.
+You need to take many things into account, and even then, mistakes are bound to happen at some point.
 However, don’t be too harsh on yourself.
 Even if your first wholesale supplier does not work out for you in the long term, you will gain a lot of experience to navigate this world better.